hpc-io/h5bench/README.md

 **To set parameters for the h5bench_vpicio:**

 The h5bench_vpicio takes all parameters in a plain text config file.
 The content format is strict.
-Take `basic_io/sample_2d.cfg` as an example, it looks like below, and we will discus them one by one:
+Take `basic_io/sample_cc2d.cfg` as an example, it looks like below, and we will discus them one by one:
 ```
 # this is a comment
 # Benchmark mode can only be one of these: CC/CI/IC/II/CC2D/CI2D/IC2D/II2D/CC2D/CC3D
 PATTERN=CC2D
-COLLECTIVE=YES # Optional, specify to use collective operations instead of independent ones.
+COLLECTIVE=NO # Optional, specify to use independent or collective operations, if not set, it will be treated as NO.
 PARTICLE_CNT_M=8
 TIME_STEPS_CNT=1
 SLEEP_TIME=1